Duncan Davidson (Cromartyshire MP, born 1800): Life

-He was the first son of Caroline Elizabeth Diffel and Henry Davidson of Tulloch, DL (1771–1827).
-He was grandson of Duncan Davidson (1733–1799), and succeeded to his father's Scottish estates, including Tulloch Castle.
+Davidson was born in Dorset, England, the first son of Henry Davidson of Tulloch, DL (1771–1827), and Caroline Elizabeth Diffel.
+He was a grandson of Duncan Davidson (1733–1799).
 He was educated at Harrow then studied law at the University of Edinburgh.

-In 1820 he worked as a lawyer in Lincoln's Inn in London.
-From then until at least 1823 he lived at the family's London home at 10 Cavendish Square in London.
-In 1827 on his father's death, he inherited Tulloch Castle, Inchicore near Dublin, stocks and shares in various canals and the Mount Gay sugar plantation in Grenada.
+In 1820, he worked as a lawyer in Lincoln's Inn in London.
+From then until at least 1823 he lived at the family's London home at 10 Cavendish Square.

+In 1827 on his father's death, he succeeded to his father's estates, including Tulloch Castle; Inchicore near Dublin; stocks and shares in various canals and the Mount Gay sugar plantation in Grenada.
 He then became a soldier and served as a lieutenant in the Grenadier Guards.

-He represented Cromartyshire for two sessions in Parliament (1826-1830).
+He represented Cromartyshire for two sessions in Parliament (1826–1830).
 Both terms being prior to the Scottish Reform Act 1832, he was elected by his own peers.

-In 1843 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being Sir George Steuart Mackenzie.
+In 1843, he was elected a Fellow of the Royal Society of Edinburgh, his proposer being Sir George Steuart Mackenzie.
 He later served as Lord Lieutenant of Ross-shire from 1879 to his death, in Edinburgh on 18 September 1881.

 Family

-He married five times: firstly in 1825 to Elizabeth Diana Macdonald (d.1839); secondly in 1841 to Eleanora Fergusson (d.1845); thirdly in 1846 to Arabella Ross (d.1847); fourth in 1849 to Mary Mackenzie (d.1867, his longest surviving wife); lastly in 1877 to Sarah Justine Taylor (who outlived him).
+He married five times: firstly in 1825 to Hon.
+Elizabeth Diana Bosville Macdonald (d.1839), the daughter of Godfrey Macdonald, 3rd Baron Macdonald; secondly in 1841 to Eleanora Fergusson (d.1845); thirdly in 1846 to Arabella Ross (d.1847); fourth in 1849 to Mary Mackenzie (d.1867, his longest surviving wife); lastly in 1877 to Sarah Justine Taylor (who outlived him).

 He was succeeded in ownership of Tulloch Castle by his eldest son Duncan Henry Caithness Reay Davidson (1836–1889).